Learning to See Through a Baby's Eyes: Early Visual Diets Enable Robust Visual Intelligence in Humans and Machines

 \subsection{Baselines}

 \textbf{Baselines for CDiet and ADiet.} We define 4 baselines by altering the order of their staged curricula.
-For brevity, we denote each baseline together with its corresponding visual diet as \textbf{[Diet]-[Baseline]}; for example, \textbf{C-REV} indicates the REV baseline applied to CDiet. \textbf{Reverse Order (REV).} The progression direction in the staged schedule is reversed; for instance, instead of progressing from grayscale to color in CDiet, \textbf{C-REV} applies the five-stage saturation schedule from color to grayscale. \textbf{Shuffled Order (SHF).} The original stage ordering is discarded, and data from all 5 stages are merged into a single pool, with each mini-batch randomly sampled from this pool during SSL pretraining. \textbf{First-Only (FO).} To limit SSL models to early-stage inputs, they are pretrained only on the first stage of each visual diet; for example, in \textbf{C-FO}, only the lowest blend ratio $s$ from stage 1 is applied across all 5 stages in CDiet. \textbf{Last-Only (LO).} LO uses all the original images without any color or blur modifications.
+For brevity, we denote each baseline together with its corresponding visual diet as \textbf{[Diet]-[Baseline]}; for example, \textbf{C-REV} indicates the REV baseline applied to CDiet. \textbf{Reverse Order (REV).} The progression direction and the allocation of stage durations in the staged schedule are both reversed; for instance, instead of progressing from grayscale to color in CDiet, \textbf{C-REV} applies the five-stage saturation schedule in reverse, from color to grayscale. \textbf{Shuffled Order (SHF).} The original stage ordering is discarded, and data from all 5 stages are merged into a single pool, with each mini-batch randomly sampled from this pool during SSL pretraining. \textbf{First-Only (FO).} To limit SSL models to early-stage inputs, they are pretrained only on the first stage of each visual diet; for example, in \textbf{C-FO}, only the lowest blend ratio $s$ from stage 1 is applied across all 5 stages in CDiet. \textbf{Last-Only (LO).} LO uses all the original images without any color or blur modifications.
 For example, \textbf{C-LO} uses the original full-color images for pretraining.

 \textbf{Baselines for TDiet.} We include a single baseline, \textbf{Non-Smooth}, in which the objective pulls together only cropped views from the same frame, without encouraging similarity between neighboring frames.